 For more active pursuits around Manchester, hiking/biking spots include a five mile round trip moderate hike to Lye Brook Falls or any number of hiking/mountain biking trails in the Equinox Preservation Trust.
 The Battenkill River is known for its challenging flyfishing.
 Winter brings snowshoeing and cross-country skiing on Hildene’s trails with gear you can rent there.

-Hildene, Vermont is definitely a wonderful place to stop over on a north-east road trip.
+Hildene is definitely a wonderful place to stop over on a northeast road trip.
 Even better?
-Why not take a long weekend to explore this charming little town?
+Why not take a long weekend to explore the area, including the charming town of Manchester?

 - Enjoy a fall motorcycle trip in the Adirondacks to see the colors.

 - Explore Portland, Maine on a boomer road trip.